Our Day in Dingle, Ireland

 Murphy’s Ice Cream

 Don’t miss the opportunity to enjoy some of the best ice cream anywhere (regardless of the weather).
 It was a little drizzly outside, but we didn’t care.
 Handmade in Dingle, this stuff is the real deal.
 Made from the milk of local cows, they even harvest their sea salt from the Dingle sea water and distill Dingle rain to make their sorbets.
 With flavors like Sticky Toffee Pudding and Caramelized Brown Bread, it was hard to choose, but I went with a combo of Irish Coffee and Dingle Sea Salt and wasn’t disappointed.
-Can you that I like ice cream?
+Can you tell that I like ice cream?

 Drive the 30-Mile Loop

-No trip to Dingle is complete without driving the 30-mile loop.
+No trip to Dingle is complete without driving the 30-mile loop (also called the Slea Head Drive).
 This route can take a couple of hours or all day depending on how many stops you make along the way.
 We chose to go in a clock-wise direction leaving from the town of Dingle so that the photographer (that’s me) would be on the side facing the water.
 We made a few stops to visit sheep farms, beehive huts, ancient sites, and pottery shops.
 One of the pottery shops we stopped at had a cute little café where we enjoyed tea and scones.
 My favorite part of driving the loop, however, was taking in the incredible scenery.
 Be aware; there are a few spots along the path where the road gets so narrow that only one car can pass at a time.
 Check this link for more ideas on what to see along the 30-mile loop.

 Out of the Blue